Bam Margera: Skateboarding career

-Margera started skateboarding at age 7, and by the time he entered high school it had developed into a full-time hobby.
-His brother Jess later described his abilities as "a natural talent" and noted that their parents had been very supportive of Margera's decision to go into skateboarding "from day one", and revealed that he used to travel with Bam to Love Park in Philadelphia as early as 1991, when they were 12 and 13 years old.
+Margera began skateboarding at age 7, and by the time he entered high school, had developed it into a full-time hobby.
+His brother Jess later described Bam's abilities as "a natural talent" and noted that their parents had been very supportive of Margera's decision to go into skateboarding "from day one", and revealed that he used to travel with Bam to Love Park in Philadelphia as early as 1991, when they were 12 and 13 years old, respectively.
 In 1992, Margera got his first sponsorship from Fairman's Skate Shop and began appearing in skate videos.
-In 1994, Margera dropped out of high school to pursue a full-time skateboarding career.
+In 1994, Margera dropped out of high school in order to pursue a full-time skateboarding career.

-Early in his professional career, Margera was sponsored by Toy Machine Skateboards, Speed Metal Bearings, Adio Footwear, Electric Sunglasses, Volcom, Landspeed Wheels, Destroyer Trucks, Destructo Trucks, and Fairman's Skateshop.
-In 2001, Margera became a member of Team Element, the demonstration team for Element Skateboards, which he remained affiliated with for the rest of his professional career.
+Early on in his professional career, Margera was sponsored by Toy Machine Skateboards, Speed Metal Bearings, Adio Footwear, Electric Sunglasses, Volcom, Landspeed Wheels, Destroyer Trucks, Destructo Trucks, and Fairman's Skate Shop.
+In 2001, Margera officially became a member of Team Element, the demonstration team for Element Skateboards, which he remained affiliated with for the rest of his professional career.

-In 2012, Margera was forced to put his skating career on hold due to bone spurs and worsening alcoholism.
-After a five-year hiatus, he returned to skateboarding casually, resulting in a renewed partnership with Element Skateboards to celebrate the brand's 25th anniversary in 2017, by re-releasing a series of ten of his most memorable deck designs.
-The boards were released weekly between September 6 and November 8, 2017; each deck is signed by Margera and limited to 50 units.
+In 2012, Margera was forced to put his skating career on hold indefinitely due to bone spurs and worsening alcoholism.
+After a five-year hiatus, Bam returned to skateboarding casually, resulting in a renewed partnership with Element Skateboards to celebrate the brand's 25th anniversary in 2017, by re-releasing ten of his most memorable deck designs.
+The boards were released weekly between September 6 and November 8, 2017; each deck was also personally signed by Margera and limited to 50 units.

-As of 2024, Margera is without any major sponsorships.
+In addition to collaborating with Heart Supply Skateboards and Wicked Skateboards, in 2025, Margera collaborated with Zero Skateboards to release various limited edition skate decks, which all sold out quickly.

+As of 2026, Margera is currently collaborating with Slappy Trucks to release a signature collection of skate trucks.

+Following Margera's collaborations with Zero Skateboards, he returned to pro skateboarding, signing with Zero.